ternaryss/houston/README.md

 make status
 ```

+**WARNING**: all above is described for development purposes - application can migrate to the newest database version
+by itself (migrations are running from application level on startup).

 ## Getting started

 Application build & run is fully automated.
 Application can be run in one of two modes: